 The principles of effective technical communication are applied to a broad variety of assignments from brief memos and summaries to detailed formal reports and proposals.
 (Prerequisite: satisfactory ACT or placement test scores.)

 ENGL 2010 Introduction to Literature I

-Selected readings in world fiction, including the short story and the novel; critical analyses of representative works.
+Selected readings in world literature, including major literary genres; critical analyses of representative works.
 (Prerequisite: ENGL 1020.)

 ENGL 2020 Introduction to Literature II